sandyavs/mealplanner-wiki/Test-cases-v2.md

 Pre-requisite: MP-Login-001
 1. Go to url/mealplan/:id
 2. click the search box to input text
-3. check when user start typing word in the search box, it should suggest words that matches typed keywords
+3. Check when user start typing word in the search box, it should suggest words that matches typed keywords
 4. Choose and select from the list of suggested meal catalog options
 5. Ensure that meal is selected from the suggested meal catalog
-6. check whether there is option to cancel(X mark) the selected meal
+6. Check whether there is option to cancel(X mark) the selected meal
-7. click on Cancel button
+7. Click on Cancel button
-8. ensure that the meal option is not selected now.
+8. Ensure that the meal option is not selected now.

 ## Expected Behaviour:
 Meals should be selected from the suggested meal catalog